Writer, explorer, and road trip warrior, John Marshall fondly recalls the details of his first drive through California's Big Sur region.

 In the steep hills overlooking San Simeon towers the Hearst Castle -- the former home of newspaper magnate William Randolph Hearst.
 Now the mansion is a historic landmark offering tours of its opulent rooms and expansive grounds, providing a glimpse of how the “one percent” lived during America’s Great Depression.
 It is a stop I highly recommend.

-In any case, whether coming from the south of the north, drivers can still motor along stretches of Highway 1 as it winds and twists on the edge of towering seaside bluffs.
+Whether coming from the south or the north, drivers can enjoy motoring along stretches of Highway 1 as it winds and twists on the edge of towering seaside bluffs.

-The entire drive, which is expected to re-open in its entirety in August of 2018, is at one moment relaxing and refreshing, offering expansive views of the region’s gorgeous vistas.
+The drive is at one moment relaxing and refreshing, offering expansive views of the region’s gorgeous vistas.
 But then as one approaches the next sharp curve in the roadway, the trip can immediately become exhilarating, exciting or just plain scary.